Skip to Main Content

 Once you’ve purchased the credits, you don’t have any control over how those contributions are invested.
 Instead, you’ll have to rely on the investment managers that work for your state, and you’ll also be reliant on the state’s funds, which cover the difference if the investment performance isn’t enough to cover the inflation of tuition prices.

-In the past, some states have closed their prepaid tuition plans to new enrollees and have even closed down entirely because of concerns about funding.
+In the past, some states have closed their prepaid tuition plans to new enrollments and have even closed down entirely because of concerns about funding.

 Who prepaid tuition plans are best for

 The pros and cons of prepaid tuition plans may give you a good idea of whether they’re right for you.
-But if you’re still not sure, here are some situations where a prepaid tuition plan could be useful:
+A few situations where a prepaid tuition plan could be useful include:

-- You don’t want to deal with the burden of investing your education savings.
+• You don’t want to deal with the burden of selecting long-term investments for your or your child’s education savings.

 If you don’t plan on contributing more than $2,000 per year, a Coverdell ESA may also be a good tax-advantaged option.

-- Students who may want to attend an out-of-state college, as prepaid plans are typically limited to in-state, public schools
+• Students who may want to attend an out-of-state college, as prepaid plans are typically limited to certain in-state, public schools.

 What states offer prepaid tuition plans?

 All 50 states and the District of Columbia offer at least one type of 529 savings plan.
-But here are the states that offer prepaid tuition plans specifically:
+Fewer states offer prepaid tuition plans specifically:

-You can find more details about prepaid tuition plans and other 529 savings plans on the college savings plan website.
+You can find more details about prepaid tuition plans and other 529 savings plans on each state’s college savings plan website.

-Prepaid tuition plans offer a valuable option to lock-in the cost of attending college in today’s dollars.
-These plans however, only cover the costs of tuition and mandatory fees and the saver and beneficiary must live in-state, all of which can be too limiting for some prospective college students.
-Before opting for this approach to paying college costs, be sure to review all of the limitations and understand how this approach stacks up against other options that may provide more flexibility, such as 529 plans.
+Prepaid tuition plans offer a valuable option to get ahead of inflating college tuition costs — and potentially save what you would pay in interest on federal or private student loans.
+However, these plans only cover the costs of tuition and mandatory fees and the saver and beneficiary must live in state, all of which can be too limiting for some prospective college students.